Iqrar99/WW-VO-Downloader/README.md

 You will be asked which `.json` file you want to use.
 Just submit and wait for the program finished.
 Voice lines will be downloaded into the `voices/` directory.

+#### FOR NON DEVELOPER USER

+You can download the executable program [here](https://github.com/Iqrar99/WW-VO-Downloader/releases) then put the `.exe` file in the repository after cloning it.

 ---

 ## 📝 Note for Fandom Contributors